 Inch for inch, brick for brick, and flourish for flourish, the Land Title Block Building on East 4th Street downtown surely is our finest nineteenth-century commercial building.
-With this little red jewel box, architects Marshall Sanguinet (1859-1936) and Samuel B. Haggart remind us that there was a polished facet to rough-and-tumble frontier Fort Worth.
+With this little red jewel box, architects Marshall Sanguinet (1859-1936) and Samuel Bertine Haggart (1832-1921) remind us that there was a polished facet to rough-and-tumble frontier Fort Worth.

 While rowdy cowhands were shooting up saloons in Hell’s Half Acre, and violence between Indians and white settlers lingered on in the nineteenth century, Sanguinet and Haggart were designing an elegant building of brick, sandstone, and iron that we still use in the twenty-first century.